UBC-MDS/pokehelpyer/README.md

 ## License

-`pokehelpyer` was created by Sneha Sunil.
+`pokehelpyer` was created by Sneha Sunil, Jakob Thoms, Ritisha Sharma, Raul Aguilar.
 It is licensed under the terms of the MIT license.

 ## Credits